 PureWave crystal technology: Philips version of the single crystal transducer technology that improves image quality on the CX50 at higher penetration.
 This makes it easier to diagnose difficult-to-scan patients.

-Active native data: On the Philips CX50 this is a software tool that enables image processing, quick data re-acquisition, and image analysis with same resolution and same frame rates of the original images.
+Active native data: On the Philips CX50 this is a software tool that enables image processing, quick data re-acquisition, and image analysis with the same resolution and same frame rates of the original images.
 It is available in 2D mode, PW & CW Doppler, Color Doppler, and Physio.
-Active native data helps shorten exam duration, improves clinical work flow by post-processing, and reduces the time needed to keep the probe on the patient.
+Active native data helps shorten exam duration, improves clinical workflow by post-processing, and reduces the time needed to keep the probe on the patient.

 Live Compare: This feature of the CX50 allows the recall of current or previous exam image data for direct side-by-side comparison with current image data.

 SonoCT: This is real-time compound imaging on the Philips CX50 that obtains multiple coplanar, tomographic images from different viewing angles, then combines them into a single compound image at real-time frame rates.

 PureWave Crystal technology: A breakthrough single crystal technology on the CX50 that allows greater acoustic efficiency and bandwidth than piezoelectric (Ceramic) technology.

 xMATRIX array technology: This is a unique 2D electronic array technology with fully-sampled elements that allow 2D, Live volume, and Live xPlane imaging, applicable to 3D live echocardiography that requires ultra-fast frame rate and calculation capability.